lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 For more information, see the "DNS" section of this documentation.

-When not set, this option is enabled by default.
+This option is enabled by default.

 ### Option: `accept_routes`